MarcArmbruster/WpfCommandAggregator.Core/Home.md

 Indexer binding works with square brackets and the name of the registered command - you do not need any quotation marks!

 The commands are wrapped into an ICommandContainer.
 This container provides the possibility to add meta data, e.g. The caption to display on a WPF-Button.

+Example (InitCommands method)
 ```C#
 this.CmdAgg.AddOrSetCommand(
             "Exit",
             new RelayCommand(p1 => MessageBox.Show("Exit called")),
             new Dictionary<string, object>{ { "Title", "Exit" } });
 ```

+Example (Usage in XAML)
 ```XAML
 <Button
     Command="{Binding CmdAgg[Exit].Command}"